TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 .. versionadded:: 3.2

-Modules or packages can customize how tests are loaded from them during normal test runs or test discovery by implementing a function called ``load_tests``.
+Modules or packages can customize how tests are loaded kutoka them during normal test runs or test discovery by implementing a function called ``load_tests``.

 If a test module defines ``load_tests`` it will be called by